quantumgardener/qg.blog/content/notes/Tags Are Not Knowledge.md

 When used as markers for the content of a resource - exactly like keywords - an issue arises where one tag can mean multiple things.
 Is `#philosophy` a reference to a note that discusses a philosophy, or is it about philosophy itself.

 In [Tags or Links](https://curtismchale.ca/2021/07/26/obsidian-tagnotes/), [[Curtis McHale]] distinguished between `tags`, `notes` and *tagnotes*.
 The latter are a flavour of note that summarise broad topics.
-They are similar to [[Maps of Content]] in that they bring together information with more context than a single word.
+They are similar to [[map of content]] in that they bring together information with more context than a single word.
 Curtis writes,

 > ## Tagnotes vs Notes
 > The difference between `#tagnotes` and `notes` is that notes are summaries of reading and research I’ve been doing while `#tagnotes` are the connection points between that research.